 - 2.0 GPA in the physical education major (transfer courses do not count in GPA calculation)

-- a grade of "C" or higher in all other professional sequence courses
+- a grade of "C" or higher in all professional methods courses

 - a grade of "C" or higher in all activity/skill courses

-- a grade of "C" or higher in all electives
+- a grade of "C" or higher in all professional electives

 - a student teaching application

 - an overall Brockport GPA of 2.5 or higher

 - a current, state-approved First Aid (including AED training) and CPR certification

 Required Cognate Course (1 credit)